How to create the

 12th grade, January.
 Submit your applications, brush up on your interview skills, continue submitting scholarship applications and begin waiting for results.Be sure to get your mid-year reports in to schools that require them and send updates with any new achievements to schools.Don’t forget to check your Regular Decision school portals to make sure all of your documents have been received.

 Want to give our college admissions consulting a try?
 Get in touch with Veritas Prep today.
 Academic advisors and admissions experts are available online and on the phone to provide you with the advice you need to begin.
-Additionally, take advantage of our free consultation to get advice on putting together a solid college application.
+Additionally, take advantage of our free profile evaluation to get advice on putting together a solid college application.
 We look forward to helping you make your application shine.